pharo-project/pharo-ci/repository/CI-Integration.package/SeamlessCommandLineHandler.class/README.md

-Usage: seamless originalPort acutalPort
+Usage: seamless port

-	originalPort 	Is the seamless port from the remote. actualPort		is the seamless actual port.
+	port		is the seamless actual port.

 Documentation: